JaneliaSciComp/diff-rsync-o/README.md

     sudo adduser otopalikrobot

-Set the default shell to zsh:
+The scripts use zsh (not bash), so install it and set it as the default shell:

     sudo apt install zsh
     su -l otopalikrobot